NBA Rumors: LA Lakers Could Acquire Bradley Beal For Trade Package Including Kyle Kuzma And Brandon Ingram

 — Adrian Wojnarowski (@wojespn) November 19, 2018

 Bradley Beal’s ability to excel off the ball makes him a good fit with Lakers superstar LeBron James.
-Beal and James will both benefit by teaming up in Los Angeles.
-Beal will tremendously improve the Lakers’ floor spacing which will make it easier for James to penetrate the basket, while LeBron’s passing skills will help the All-Star guard get more open looks from beyond the arc.
+Beal and James can both benefit by teaming up in Los Angeles.
+Beal could tremendously improve the Lakers’ floor spacing, which will make it easier for James to penetrate the basket, while LeBron’s passing skills might help the All-Star guard get more open looks from beyond the arc.

-Trading Bradley Beal, who is currently considered as Washington’s most valuable trade chip, is undeniably a tough decision for the Wizards.
+Trading Bradley Beal, who is currently considered as Washington’s most valuable trade chip, might be a tough decision for the Wizards.
 However, the potential trade deal with the Lakers will not only help them remain competitive in the Eastern Conference, but they will also be adding two players, Brandon Ingram and Kyle Kuzma, who have shown great potentials to become superstars in the league.